gokrazy/gokrazy/website/content/userguide/rsync-backups.markdown

 ---
-title: "Permanent data backup with the gokrazy rsyncd"
+title: "Permanent data backup with the gokrazy rsync"
 menuTitle: "Data backup with rsync"
 weight: 80
 ---